NCH-Motion-Laboratory/configdot/README.md

     config.food.cost = 20

-Descriptions can be read from the INI file:
+Comments can be read from the INI file:

     configdot.get_description(config.food)